 ,at Walt Disney World Resort, adds a unique twist on the usual water slides and white water rafting rides – it has a winter theme.
 For a really “cool” time, this 66-acre water adventure park has all the atmosphere of a major ski resort – but it is strictly tropical.
 Legend has it that a freak snowstorm dumped a lot of snow on Central Florida, and as a result, a ski resort was quickly planned.
 Of course, the snow melted, leaving behind “liquid ice,” along with some of the most exhilarating, tallest and fastest ski and toboggan runs in the world.
 Here, visitors slip and slid down “snow-capped” mountains amid a snowy scene (a visual effect only – temperatures actually remain a controlled tropical level year-round,) Waterslides look a lot like slush cascading down the mountainside, and a “ski lift” takes guests to the top of Mt.
 Gushmore.
 Disney’s Blizzard Beach ranked number 3 on the Travel Channel’s “Best Water Parks in America,” in 2001.
 It contains 21 slides, a wave pool, and a separate area for pre-teens and children.
 Hours are 9:00 a.m. – 8:00 p.m., daily, June through August.
 In February – May and September – December, the hours are daily 10:00 a.m. – 5:00 p.m.
-Tickets are $29.63 for adults and $23.85 for children.
+Tickets are $53.83 per person, as of June 2016.

 Blizzard Beach Address and Phone Number